Lonely Lives and Deaths

 French prisoners’ gravestones, church of St. John the Baptist

-Large numbers of less highly connected officers also spent long periods in Britain.
-On arrival in Britain an officer prisoner was the responsibility of the Admiralty’s Transport Board.
-Once he had signed a parole document he was provided with a copy of its terms in French and English.
-It also carried a physical description of him, so that it served as an identity card which he was thereafter required to carry.
-Formalities complete, the prisoner was assigned to a “parole town”.
-One such was the Alresford, one of no less than eleven such towns in Hampshire and one which still contains sad memorials to these men.
 The Transport Board had an agent in each town – in Alresford’s case a solicitor called John Dunn – who arranged for billeting the prisoner on a suitable local family.
 Each prisoner was required to report to the agent twice a week, an obligation made less onerous by being also the occasion for drawing one shilling and sixpence a day for subsistence.
 The agent heard and resolved complaints, supervised conduct, and submitted reports and accounts to the Transport Board, which hoped to recover costs from the French Government at the end of hostilities.
-Should a prisoner die then the agent arranged the funeral, sold his possessions, and as far as circumstances allowed transmitted the proceeds to his family.
+Should a prisoner die, then the agent arranged the funeral, sold his possessions, and as far as circumstances allowed transmitted the proceeds to his family.
 Some prisoners had their wives living with them, possibly captured at sea and choosing to stay with their spouses in captivity.

 In Alresford prisoners were free to walk up to one mile along the turnpike road – now the A31 highway – which led eastwards towards Guildford, 30 miles away, and westwards to Winchester, 8 miles distant.
 The prisoners were not permitted to leave the highway or cross fields and it is not clear if they were allowed to walk on lesser roads leading from the town.
 Any such prohibition would have been very painful since Alresford is set in one of the most beautiful rural landscapes in Britain and strolling in it would have been some solace to the prisoner.
-The village of Chawton, home of Jane Austen, lies a mere 9 miles to the east and she would have used the turnpike on her frequent visits to Winchester.
-As she passed through Alresford Jane would almost certainly have seen French prisoners.
+The village of Chawton, home of the novelist Jane Austen (1775-1817), lies a mere 9 miles to the east and she would have used the turnpike on her frequent visits to Winchester (where she later died).
+As she passed through Alresford, Jane would almost certainly have seen French officer-prisoners.
 She would perhaps have felt a chill at the realisation that her two brothers in the Royal Navy might someday endure a similar fate in France.
-Though she makes a naval officer the hero of “Persuasion”, and as her cousin Eliza’s French husband had been guillotined during the Terror, it is perhaps regrettable that she did not work in a French prisoner as a character.
+Though she makes a naval officer the hero of “Persuasion”, and as her cousin Eliza’s French husband had been guillotined during the Terror, it is regrettable that she did not work in a French prisoner as a character.

 The Transport Board’s daily allowance seems to have been on the meagre side and many of the prisoners supplemented their incomes by giving lessons in French, fencing or drawing.
 Others seem to have made for sale tobacco boxes, sets of dominoes and bobbins used in making lace.
 Some may have built model ships of the type made from bone and rigged with human hair which are associated with French prisoners – one occasionally appears at auction houses.
 Whether to supplement their diet, or to satisfy French gastronomic taste, prisoners were frequently seen gathering snails, much to the amazement of the locals.